teklakeresztesi/personal_planner/README.md

 - add something to a to do list
 - stop listening

+Recognized voice commands appear on a list on the screen.

 # Testing

 Currently there are unit tests for the CommandParser class which can be found in the PersonalPlannerTests/Utils/CommandParserTests.m file.